kgrama/gmat-cli/README.md

 # GMAT-CLI

-**Model management infrastructure between training and inference.**
+**Model management infrastructure between training and inference.
+No GPU required.**

 Convert HuggingFace models to tensor-addressed GMAT format, then export to GGUF with fine-grained quantization control.
 Store once, deploy many ways.
+Runs entirely on CPU with streaming processing—convert 70B+ models on any machine.

 ## The Problem